Jadamso/Rbooks/docs/03-ROLS.md

 #stargazer(reg1, reg2, type='html')
 ```

-For more intuition on spurious correlations, try http://shiny.calpoly.sh/Corr_Reg_Game/

-## OLS in the age of big data
+### False Positives arise from errors

 A huge amount of data normally means a huge amount of data cleaning/merging/aggregating.
 Some spurious results are driven by errors in this process, so be careful.

 ```r